yanglum/metaseg_gui/README.md

 # Change log
 v17: fixed bug with opening images/masks when not in "mass analysis" mode

-v16: add chr count and tethering counts to the csv output file
+v16: add chr count to the csv output file

 v15: now able to adjust contrast and brightness of the dapi image.
 This is slow at the moment - needs to be improved.
 Some other minor compatibility fixes.